 That ill health and suffering, usually, is a result of damage to, or the severing of, our relationship with Mother Earth.
 They would see all the storms and natural disasters we are currently experiencing as a consequence of our disrespectful relationship with Mother Earth.
 And Father Sun not being happy about it, either.
 We are currently, not good caretakers of our planet, not good children.

-They call on these spirits — mountains, water, animal, plant, Grandmother Moon, Father Sun, Mother Earth — to assist their brother or sister to shed that which ails them.
 What I love about shamanic healing is that it utilises the rich language of metaphor and archetypal stories, something humans have always loved and related to, along with the loving connection of the healer.
-It is all about connection.
+It is all about connection and witnessing.

 Realising that we are not separate, nor alone, and that everything we do, affects every thing is key.